Is Alcohol Abuse Wreaking Havoc on Your Life?

 The truth is, I like drinking and don’t want to stop.

 For many people, alcohol helps them relax, be social and enjoy themselves.
 This may even describe some elements of your relationship to alcohol.
 However, if you’re worried that sobriety won’t be any fun, I invite you to consider all of the damage alcohol has caused in your life.
 If you have been ordered by a judicial court to receive substance abuse counseling, it seems that alcohol has had a deeply negative impact on your life.
 Imagine what life would be like if you didn’t need alcohol to relax, be social or enjoy yourself.
-Counseling allows you the opportunity to reconcile with the negative effects of substance use and move forward feeling better equipped to maintain harmony in your life.
+Counseling allows you the opportunity to understand your relationship with alcohol and move forward to create balance and harmony in your life.
 With some guidance and support, you can start to feel better both physically and mentally, repair old ruptures, maintain closer bonds in your relationships and ultimately become the in-control, vibrant person you always wanted to be.

 Alcohol helps me cope.